machobearstudio/hyperlane/README.md

 Context-dependent functional style computation

 ## Description
-This tool allows to construct computation pipelines heavily inspired by Haskell's 'do-notation'.
-All pipeline fragments are pure, computation state (context) is isolated as a part of the data flowing through the pipeline.
+Express your code as functional pipelines and forget the differences between synchronous and asyncronous control flow!

+No callbacks, no promises, no sagas or thunks - same control flow fragments for everything:
+- Want to react on debounsed input change events?
+Sure.
+- Want to decide which API to fetch after some other API response is available?
+Easy!
+- Want to map a function over an API response?
+Why not!

 ## Features
+- Simple control flow abstractions
-- Automatically supports synchronous and asyncronous functions
+- Objects, arrays and primitive data doesn't require wrapper functions
-- Allows for lifting any pure function into computation context
+- Dynamic switching between different transport mechanisms
-- Composable structure allows to add other aspects to the pipeline fragments
+- Ability to add any pure function to the pipeline with lifting
 - Easy automated testing and fuzzing

 ## Installation